cityofaustin/Residential-Permitting/_project_steps/shed/define.md

 #### Do prefabricated sheds require a permit?

 A prefabricated shed may still require a permit.
-To see if your prefabricated shed requires a permit, refer to “Do I need a permit?”
-You do not need a permit to build or pour a foundation (such as pier and beam or concrete slab) for a prefabricated shed that otherwise doesn’t need a building permit.
+You don't need a permit to build or pour a foundation (such as pier and beam or concrete slab) for a prefabricated shed that otherwise doesn’t need a building permit.

 ### Electric permits